xBaank/simpleJson/Readme.md

 val address = try {
     Json.decodeFromString<User>(json).info.address
-}
-catch (ex : Exception) {
+} catch (ex: Exception) {
     "unknown"
 }
 ```

-This would be the "common way" to do it, but there are other ways to do it.
+This would be the "common way" to do it, but it would add a bunch of unused and boilerplate code.

 Now let's see how to do it with simpleJson.